Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities: Abstract

 \section{Abstract}

-We theoretically investigate the circular dichroism of a helicity-preserving Fabry-P\'erot cavity made of two dielectric metamirrors.
-The latter are designed to act, in a narrow frequency range, as efficient polarization cross-converters in transmission for one polarization, and almost perfect reflectors for the other polarization.
-The resulting cavity mode is circularly polarized and decoupled (at resonance) from the outside of the cavity.
-Despite this decoupling, a Pasteur medium hosted inside the cavity can still couple efficiently to both the outside of the cavity and the helicity-preserving mode, inheriting a partial chiral character.
-The consequence of this mechanism is twofold: it increases the intrinsic chiroptical response of the molecules by two orders of magnitude and it allows for the formation of chiral polaritons upon entering the regime of strong light-matter coupling.
+We theoretically study circular dichroism of chiral molecules embedded inside an helicity-preserving Fabry-P\'erot cavity.
+We find an increase of the intrinsic chiroptical response of the molecules by two orders of magnitude, and report the first clear signature of \textit{chiral cavity polaritons} upon entering the regime of strong light-matter coupling.
+We study a cavity design based on two dielectric photonic crystal mirrors acting, in a narrow frequency range, as efficient polarization cross-converters in transmission for one polarization, and almost perfect reflectors for the other polarization.
+We show that a Pasteur medium hosted inside such a cavity can couple efficiently to both the outside of the cavity and to the helicity-preserving mode, inheriting an enhanced chiral character.
+We expect such a device to be useful in the future to design ultrasensitive chiral sensors for optics and stereochemistry.